emberm-86/Swiss-Re-1345-1/README.md

 2

-## II/b coffee product: type the code the type of extra and the quantity
-You can ignore the further extra selection with 'n'
+## II/b coffee product: type the code the type of extra and the quantity, you can ignore the further extra selection with 'n'

 Please choose another product with the code(second column) or submit your order(x), cancel(c):